mikecarti/obsidian/Deep Learning/Transfer Learning.md

 ### If we have more data (100.000+)

 ![[Pasted image 20231019135924.png]]
-- FIx model to the middle
+- Freeze model to the middle
 - Train other layers